-The context of this passage much more relates to viewing the Old Testament saints as good moral examples.
-We are all united into a spiritual family by faith.
+The context of this passage relates to viewing the Old Testament saints as good moral examples.
+We are all united into a spiritual family by faith in Christ.
 There is nothing in that which would even remotely suggest prayer to these witnesses.

 "Rev. 5:8 – the prayers of the saints (on heaven and earth) are presented to God by the angels and saints in heaven.
 This shows that the saints intercede on our behalf before God, and it also demonstrates that our prayers on earth are united with their prayers in heaven.
 (The “24 elders” are said to refer to the people of God – perhaps the 12 tribes and 12 apostles – and the “four living creatures” are said to refer to the angels.)"

-This simply means that God allowed saints in heaven to "handle" the bowls of prayers.
+This simply means that God allowed saints in heaven to "hold" bowls of prayers.
 The text says nothing about prayers being directed to saints or angels in heaven, nor gives us permission to do so.
 The text does not indicate how these saints would be aware of our prayers.
-The prayers were directed to God alone.

 "Rev. 8:3-4 – in heaven an angel mingles incense with the prayers of all the saints on the golden altar before the throne of God, and the smoke of the incense rose with the prayers of the saints from the hand of the angel before God.
 These prayers “rise up” before God and elicit various kinds of earthly activity.
 God responds to his children’s requests, whether made by his children on earth or in heaven."